Igoro8064/Door-count/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or contributions, feel free to reach out at [your-email@example.com] or create an issue on GitHub.
+For any questions or contributions, feel free to reach out by creating an issue on GitHub.